KNMI/knmitransformer/README.md

 This is IMPORTANT

-* Transformation of different time series/stations at once is possible; stations should be separated as columns in the inputfile (no additional loops are thus required in the R-script)
+* Transformation of different time series/stations at once is possible; stations should be separated as columns in the inputfile
 * GLOBAL RADIATION input should be in kJ/m2 and not in J/cm2 (the difference is a factor 10)
 * GLOBAL RADIATION needs "latitude" as input; and this should be provided (for each station/column) in the fifth line in de header of the input file.
-* TEMPERATURE distinguishes between minimum temperature (tn), mean temperature (tg) and maximum temperature (tx); this should be specified in the R-script
+* TEMPERATURE distinguishes between minimum temperature (tn), mean temperature (tg) and maximum temperature (tx); this should be specified in the function call
 * TEMPERATURE needs the "station number" as input; and this should be provided (for each station/column) in the first line in de header of the input file the "station number" is used by the TP to select the 'deltas' for the